 187. For various reasons, some States may be unable to accept the rule included in paragraph 9.
 In order to effectively address all forms of treaty-shopping, however, these States will need to supplement the limitation-on-benefits rule of paragraphs 1 to 7 by rules that will address treaty-shopping strategies commonly referred to as "conduit arrangements" that would not be caught by these paragraphs.
 These rules would deal with such conduit arrangements by denying the benefits of the provisions of the Convention, or of some of them (e.g. those of Articles 7, 10, 11, 12[, 12A, 12B] and 21), in respect of any income obtained under, or as part of, a conduit arrangement.
-They could also take the form of domestic anti-abuse rules or judicial doctrines that would need to be addressed by such rules as well as examples of transactions that should not be considered to be conduit arrangements for that purpose:
+They could also take the form of domestic anti-abuse rules or judicial doctrines that would achieve a similar result.
+The following are examples of conduit arrangements that would need to be addressed by such rules as well as examples of transactions that should not be considered to be conduit arrangements for that purpose: